sfalmo/rasp-from-scratch/README.md

 ### Build WRF

-**`wrf/configure.wrf.patch` applies optimization options regarding the CPU architecture.
-Make sure that both your build machine as well as your production server support the given architectures!**
-If you will run RASP on the same machine that you use for this build, you can leave `-march=native -mtune=native`.
-Otherwise, set those flags accordingly (or remove them).

-You might run into problems in the next step if you specify an instruction set that is not available your current building machine!
-`geogrid.exe` will possibly crash with an `Illegal Instruction` error.

 ```shell
 $ docker-compose build wrf
 ```

 The version of WRF and WPS you have specified in `.env` are fetched from GitHub and compiled from source.
 This can take a long time, so be patient and do not worry about the verbose output!
-Note that the provided patches might not work for arbitrary versions of WRF and WPS.
+Note that the provided patches in `Registry.EM_COMMON.patch` might not work for arbitrary versions of WRF and WPS.

 WRF will be compiled with GNU compilers in smpar (i.e. OpenMP) mode (compilation option 33) and with basic nesting support (nesting option 1).